nate2211/ImageProject/README.md

-Here is a comprehensive README.md file tailored for your project.
-It covers installation, the FFmpeg integration we discussed, usage of the GUI/CLI, and the build process.

-You can copy and paste this directly into your GitHub repository.
 ImageGen GUI & Pipeline

 A modular, procedural image processing pipeline capable of generating novel visual styles, enhancing photos, and processing real-time video/screen streams.
 Built with Python, PyQt5, and FFmpeg.